 - Day 9 – Last day of sea kayaking in Mexico.
 After finishing the final leg of the Loreto to LaPaz kayak tour this morning, we meet our vans at a beach in Bahia de La Paz and drive to our hotel in the nearby town of La Paz.
 This charming little city has a wonderful seaside walkway and open air cafes in the Mexican tradition.
 We convene for a no-host farewell dinner at a nearby La Paz restaurant.

 - Day 10 – Departure from La Paz, Mexico.
 Unless you have arranged to spend extra time in Baja California, your guides will arrange transportation to the La Paz airport two hours before your flight departs from Mexico.

 Suggested Activities in and around La Paz.
 Local agents and tour operators in La Paz can arrange some regional specialties for you.
 We suggest you extend your vacation in Mexico by taking a one-day whale watching excursion in Magdalena Bay.
 Scuba charters can sometimes locate whale sharks and snorkeling tours with the sea lions at Los Islotes is a fun activity for non-divers.

-Quick Tour Facts: The Loreto to La Paz kayak trip is scheduled April 14-23 but other dates are available for custom groups.
-Trip fee of $1699.
+Quick Tour Facts: The Loreto to La Paz kayak trip is scheduled sparingly between October and March.
+Trip fee of $1899.
 See our Baja Kayaking FAQ page for details on age limitations and other information.